mattjegan/mattjegan.github.io/_jobs/2017-7-CrowdComms-Software-Developer.md

 period: Jul 2017 - Current
 ---

-Developer across the stack, working with frontend and backend technologies, implementing solid designs both in the UI and API.
+Developed and maintained the flagship product and associated libraries and frameworks.
+Designing and implementing APIs with Python and Django REST Framework, implementing frontend UIs with AngularJS/Sass.
+Contributing to the adoption of CI/CD and DevOps with a keen alertness to security and performance.